timusus/KTagLib/README.md

 #### Write Tags ####

-    fun updateTags(
+    fun writeMetadata(
-            fd: Int,
+        fileDescriptor: Int,
         properties : HashMap<String, String>
     ): Boolean

-Attempts to write the tags supplied as a HashMap to the file located at `FileDescriptor` 'fd'.
+Attempts to write the tags supplied as a HashMap to the file located at `fileDescriptor`.

 Note: All tags passed to properties are replaced in the file.
 Therefore, only pass fields you want to change.
 To clear a tag, pass an empty string.

 Returns true if the tags are successfully updated.